Different Types of AI Agents That Power the Modern Systems

 • Self-driving cars process real-time sensor data and past driving patterns to predict pedestrian movements, avoid obstacles, and make safe driving decisions.

 • Industries monitor and optimize production.
-AI analyses past machine performance to predict failure, adjust operations, and improve efficiency.
+AI analyzes past machine performance to predict failure, adjust operations, and improve efficiency.

 Real-Time Statistics: